corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 Don't worry about the ugly function signature for now.
-In fact, it is a tell-tale sign that the problem is harder than it seems on first glance and that we are still not quite done yet.
+In fact, it is a tell-tale sign that we're still not quite done yet.

 **In Rust, code that is "stringy-typed," usually is a sign of a missing abstraction.**